Joaodss/Midterm-Project-Banking-System/README.md

 The program works correctly and it implements its goal.

-It allows for the creation of account holders, admins, and third parties, adn for the creation of multiple accounts: checking, student checking, savings, credit card.
+It allows for the creation of account holders, admins, and third parties, and the creation of multiple accounts: checking, student checking, savings, credit card.
 The transactions are saved in a transaction model and in a receipt model to be easier to read.
-For account management, it automatically adds interest on the correct dates (1 per month for credit card, and 1 per year for savings account), it withdraws penalty fees when the account is bellow the minimum amount, and it withdraws maintenance fees every month for checking accounts.
-Additional it checks each transaction for unusual behaviour, such as fast sequence of transactions or suspicious large transactions, and it will freeze the account for security reasons.
+For account management, it automatically adds interest on the correct dates (1 per month for credit card, and 1 per year for savings account), it withdraws penalty fees when the account is below the minimum amount, and it withdraws maintenance fees every month for checking accounts.
+Additionally, it checks each transaction for unusual behavior, such as a fast sequence of transactions or suspicious large transactions, and it will freeze the account for security reasons.

 ### Set up